-What people call you: Jeremy or Rabbi Jeremy
+What do people call me?
+Jeremy or Rabbi Jeremy

 Congregation: Machar, The Washington Congregation for Secular Humanistic Judaism